danielbodnar/awesome-stars/BY-LANG.md

 ## HCL

+- [maddevsio/aws-eks-base](https://github.com/maddevsio/aws-eks-base) - This boilerplate contains terraform configurations for the rapid deployment of a Kubernetes cluster, supporting services, and the underlying infrastructure in AWS.
 - [ibudasov/hydra](https://github.com/ibudasov/hydra) - A containerized app with Redis dependency, wrapped in docker-compose, orchestrated with Kubernetes, monitored with Prometheus and Grafana, deployed in GKE with Github Actions.
 Provisioned with Terrafo
 - [cloudposse/terraform-aws-security-group](https://github.com/cloudposse/terraform-aws-security-group) - Terraform module to provision an AWS Security Group
 - [btkrausen/hashicorp](https://github.com/btkrausen/hashicorp) - Random code for HashiCorp related projects, training, etc.